yxuansu/MAGIC/image_captioning/README.md

     .
-    ├── ./data/  # Contains details of how to prepare the benchmark data ├── ./language_model/ # Contains details of the unsupervised domain adaptation of language and different generation methods
+    ├── ./data/  # Contains details of how to prepare the benchmark data ├── ./language_model/ # Contains details of the unsupervised domain adaptation of language and the details of different generation methods
     ├── ./clip/  # Contains details of the CLIP model and how to perform the CLIPRe baseline

     ├──